Paula RING Zerkle

 Choral music, conducting, women composers, musicianship, choral arranging, Dalcroze Eurhythmics

-Dr. Paula Ring Zerkle is an associate music professor and the Director of Choral Music at Moravian College in Bethlehem, Pennsylvania.
-She conducts Moravian Choir and Vocalis, a small a cappella choral ensemble.
-She teaches conducting and musicianship and for 10 years was the faculty advisor to Delta Omicron, an international music honors fraternity.
+Dr. Paula Ring Zerkle is a Professor of Music and the Director of Vocal Music at Moravian University in Bethlehem, Pennsylvania.
+She conducts Moravian University Choir, Moravian Chorale, Women's Chorus, Men's Chorus, and Vocalis, a small a cappella choral ensemble.
+She teaches conducting and musicianship and on and off for 15 years has been the faculty advisor to Delta Omicron, an international music honors fraternity.
 Zerkle is a Phi Beta Kappa graduate of the University of California at Berkeley with a B. A. in Music and French.
 She received two M. M. degrees in choral and orchestral conducting from the State University of New York at Stony Brook, and has a doctorate in choral music from Indiana University in Bloomington, Indiana.